Last Updated on

 Research, scientific literature, non-commercial websites, respected periodicals, etc. should be your go-to sources.
 The better the information you use, the better your arguments.
 Better arguments equal better blog posts.

 Good info alone won't write a post, though.
 Once you've laid out your main points, you can start adding some depth to the body.
-These take the information you've gathered and help you present it in a way that is interesting.
+These take the information you've gathered and will help you to present it in a way that is interesting.
 What do we mean?

 Use examples that pertain to the topic at hand.
 If you're talking about how helmets can save a life in a motorcycle accident, show some cases where that happened.